Breda Rainey you would

 The Weight of Words

-The number of all the raindrops that have ever fallen on England
+The number of all the raindrops that ever fell on England

-times all the flakes of snow that ever fell on Japan,
+times all the snowflakes that have ever fallen on Japan,

 would not outweigh a pinch of cotton